Egyptians head to polls in election overshadowed by Gaza war | Politics

 - Egypt Arab Rep

-Egyptians headed to the polls on Sunday for a presidential election in which Abdel Fattah al-Sisi is poised to win a third term in power as the country grapples with an economic crisis and a war on its border with Gaza.
-Victory would hand Sisi a six-year term in which immediate priorities would be taming near-record inflation, managing a chronic foreign currency shortage and preventing spillover from the conflict between Israel and Gaza's Hamas rulers.
+Egyptians began voting on Sunday in a presidential election set to hand Abdel Fattah al-Sisi a third term in power, as the country grapples with an economic crisis and a war on its border with Gaza.
+If Sisi wins a new six-year term, his immediate priorities would be taming near-record inflation, managing a chronic foreign currency shortage and preventing spillover from the conflict between Israel and Gaza's Hamas rulers.

 Voting, which runs from 9 a.m. until 9 p.m.
 (0700-1900 GMT), is spread over three days, with results due to be announced on Dec.
-18. As voting began on Sunday morning, small crowds gathered at polling stations in Cairo, where pictures of Sisi have proliferated in the weeks leading up to the election.
-Riot police were deployed at entrances to Tahrir Square in the centre of the capital.
+18. Patriotic songs played on a loop as polling stations opened on Sunday morning in Cairo, where pictures of Sisi proliferated in the weeks leading up to the election.
+Riot police were deployed at entrances to Tahrir Square in the capital's centre.

 Critics see the election as a sham after a decade-long crackdown on dissent.
 The government's media body has called it a step towards political pluralism.
 Three candidates qualified to stand against Sisi in the election, none of them high-profile figures.
 The most prominent potential challenger halted his run in October, saying officials and thugs had targeted his supporters - accusations dismissed by the national election authority.

-Authorities and commentators on tightly controlled local media have been urging Egyptians to turn out to vote, though some people said they were unaware when the election was taking place in the days before the poll.
+Authorities and commentators on tightly controlled local media have been urging Egyptians to vote, though some people said days before the poll they did not know when it was taking place.
 Others said voting would make little difference.
 "I was aware there are elections happening, but I had no idea when.
 I only knew that because of the massive Sisi campaigns around the streets," said Aya Mohamed, a 35-year-old marketing executive.

-Sisi was re-elected in 2018, again with 97% of the vote.
-SOARING PRICES

-Economic pressures, however, have become the dominant issue for Egypt's fast-growing population of 104 million, with some people complaining that the government has prioritised costly mega-projects while the state takes on more debt and citizens struggle to contend with soaring prices.
-"Enough of projects and infrastructure, we want the prices to go down, we want for the impoverished to eat and people to have a living," said Imad Atef, a vegetable seller in Cairo.
+"I feel indifferent about the elections because there will be no real change," she said.
+'I ALWAYS VOTE FOR PRESIDENTS'

+"We are voting for him (Sisi)," said Sabreen Khalifa, a 40-year-old mother of five in Giza.
+"But we want him to bring down the prices.
+Food, medicine, rent... it's all very expensive."
+Behind the polling station, a Reuters reporter saw bags containing flour, rice and other basic commodities being handed out to people who showed ink stains on their fingers indicating they had voted.

+Some expressed disappointment that the bags did not contain sugar, recently subject to sharp price rises.
+Two Reuters reporters saw voters being bussed into polling stations.
+Scheduled power cuts linked to reduced gas supplies have been suspended during voting days, two electricity ministry sources said.

-The election campaign has been low-key, with Sisi following a typical programme of opening an arms trade fair, inspecting roads and sitting in on examinations for candidates to join military and police academies in the week leading up to the vote.
-Some analysts say the election, originally expected in early 2024, was brought forward so economic changes - including a devaluation of an already weakened currency - could be implemented after the vote.
+The election campaign has been low-key, with Sisi following a typical programme of opening an arms trade fair, inspecting roads and sitting in on examinations for candidates to join military and police academies in the week ahead of the vote.
+Some analysts say the election, originally expected in early 2024, was brought forward so economic changes - including devaluation of an already weakened currency - could be implemented afterwards.

-The International Monetary Fund (IMF) on Thursday said it was in talks with Egypt to agree additional financing under an existing, $3 billion loan programme that had stalled because of delays to sales of state assets and a promised shift towards a more flexible exchange rate.
-"All indicators suggest that we're going to move quite quickly after the election in terms of proceeding with the IMF reform," said Hany Genena, chief economist at Cairo Financial Holding, an investment bank.
+The International Monetary Fund on Thursday said it was in talks with Egypt about additional financing under an existing $3 billion loan programme that stalled because of delays to sales of state assets and a promised shift towards a more flexible exchange rate.
+"All indicators suggest that we're going to move quite quickly after the election in terms of proceeding with the IMF reform," said Hany Genena, chief economist at investment bank Cairo Financial Holding.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)